FAQs: Washing and caring for plant-dyed clothing

 The colour from turmeric doesn’t survive on fabric either, but I do have a fondness for this medicinal plant, as its therapeutic properties may transfer into the cloth and benefit the wearer of the clothing.
 Does the idea of wearing anti-inflammatory clothing appeal to you?
-Despite its transient colour, it’s still fun to colour clothing in turmeric and explore the potential medicinal qualities, which I explored in my article ‘Colour Therapy’ in Plants Are Magic magazine vol. 1 (first published in 2017).
 Fabric needs to be repeatedly dyed with turmeric to top up the colour.
-I like to think of this as more of a fabric conditioning treatment that adds this healing layer onto the fabric.
+I like to think of this as more of a fabric conditioning treatment that adds this healing layer onto the cloth.
 It will wear off through washing, so needs to be topped up.

 2. Which are the most colourfast plants?

 One of the first ideas that I introduce in my book Botanical Colour at your Fingertips is that tannins play an important role in plant dyeing.
 Tannins are natural mordants and help dyes attach to fibres, which means the colour is more likely to stand the test of time through repeated washing.
 Some of my favourites that I explore in my book include oak leaves, acorns, black tea, pomegranate skins and different types of tree cones, such as alder and redwood.